-Throughout history, every civilisation has tried to explain the unexplainable and provide reason for different aspects of life, nature, and the universe.
-Many societies did this through legends of ancient gods who controlled seasons, elements, and even love.
+Throughout history, every civilisation has tried to explain the unexplainable and provide a reason for different aspects of life, nature, and the universe.
+Many societies did this through legends of ancient gods who controlled seasons, elements, and love.

-Since many civilisations created tales of ancient gods and goddesses who controlled aspects of the world, and some societies have tens or even hundreds of these deities, it can be difficult to keep track of them all!
+Since many civilisations created tales of ancient gods and goddesses who controlled aspects of the world, and some societies have tens or even hundreds of these deities, it can be challenging to keep track of them all!

 Scroll down to read through the list of ancient gods and goddesses, or click on one of the highlighted sections below to jump ahead!